Connect!

 Reverend Henry Wood Simpson

 Reverend Simpson, from Roseland, British Columbia, Canada, survived the Lusitania disaster by clinging onto an upturned boat.
 Reverend Simpson was in cabin C 3 and shared it with Duncan Hanes and Canon Ernest Phair.
-The following is his words as quoted in The Daily Missoulian, Sunday, 8 May 1915.
+The stewardess in charge of their cabin was May Bird.
+The following are Simpson’s words as quoted in The Daily Missoulian, Sunday, 8 May 1915.

 Life Belts Refused